 - The third conditional statement checks if the custom message box has been initialized.
 If not, it calls the “MsgBoxCustom_Init” sub procedure.

-- If “vLabel” is not provided, the label for the custom button at the specified index is set to the default label.
+- If “vLabel” is not provided, the default label is set to the custom button at the specified index.

 - If “vLabel” is provided, the label for the custom button at the specified index is set to the value of “vLabel” as a string.